Charles Eliot Ware

-Charles Eliot Ware (May 7, 1814 – September 3, 1887) was a prominent Boston physician and the husband of Elizabeth Cabot Lee, their daughter being Mary Lee Ware.
-It is to him that the Harvard Museum of Natural History's famous Glass Flowers exhibit is dedicated to as a memorial, his wife and daughter being the sponsors of the project.
-Dr. Ware was also a close friend of John Holmes, the younger brother of Oliver Wendell Holmes Sr.
+Charles Eliot Ware (May 7, 1814 – September 3, 1887) was a prominent Boston physician.
+He was the husband of Elizabeth Cabot Lee and the father of Mary Lee Ware.
+These women commissioned the famous Glass Flowers exhibit at the Harvard Museum of Natural History in his memory.
+Ware was also a close friend of John Holmes, the younger brother of Oliver Wendell Holmes Sr.

 Family life

 Son of Henry Ware (1764–1845), Dr. Charles Eliot Ware married the wealthy Elizabeth Cabot Lee (from then on Elizabeth C. Ware) on November 20, 1854; and, in 1858, their daughter Mary was born in the town of Rindge, New Hampshire (Dr. Charles Eliot Ware's brother, Thornton, named his eldest son after Charles, with the suffix Jr., causing confusion of lineage.)
 While not a botanist himself, Dr. Ware and his wife raised Mary to love botany with a passion and live according to the precept "It is more blessed to give than to receive," taking her to Italy as young girl and nurturing her love of beauty both natural and human-made (i.e. picturesque landscape and the arts).
 Then, in 1868, Charles E. Ware bought what would become the Ware Farm in Ware Farm from a Joseph Davis and Dorestos Armory for $3000 – the place having 450 total acres, 21.5 dedicated to pasture land with another 56.5 for cultivation.
 This farm would serve as his wife and daughter's later home and would always stand out happily among Mary's childhood memories.

 Seasonal residents (and farmers) of Rindge, Charles Eliot Ware and his family also kept a home at Boston, 41 Brimmer Street (Back Bay) and, eventually, they would send their daughter to Radcliffe College where she learned under Professor George Lincoln Goodale - who would become the first director of the Harvard Botanical Museum.
 In fact, "Mary Ware, an especially fascinating character, became in many respects a professional naturalist," a role which she was later able to utilize by being the patron sponsor of the Glass Flowers, her purpose being to advance the education of women.